Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: The proposed method

-We can sample from these distributions to obtain the pseudo-samples $\{(x_i, y_i)\}_{i=1}^{\nCand \sShots}$, where $x_i$ and $y_i \in \{1, 2, \dots, \nCand\}$ are the pseudo-embeddings and their corresponding labels, respectively.
-However, since these pseudo-classes might be similar to each other or to the base classes, they do not have sufficient information gain.
-Therefore, we introduce two crucial criteria to filter the candidate distributions to achieve more useful embeddings.
+While one may directly sample from these distributions to obtain the pseudo-samples $\{(x_i, \tilde{k}) \sim G_{\tilde{k}} \}_{i=1}^{K}$, where $G_{\tilde{k}}$ is the $\tilde{k}$-th pseudo-distribution (pseudo-class $\tilde{k}$), since these pseudo-classes may be similar to each other or to the base classes, they may not have sufficient information gain.
+Therefore, we introduce two crucial criteria to filter the candidate distributions to obtain more useful embeddings.
 First, the prototypes should be diverse and distinct from one another to convey more useful information and cover other areas of the latent space.
-Second, they should not also be similar to the distributions of the base classes.
+Second, they should not resemble the distributions of the base classes.
 In the following, we introduce the novel-novel and novel-base criteria to diversify the pseudo-novel classes.

 To ensure classes are sufficiently distinct from one another, we first assign them similarity scores and then prune the $\nCand$ candidates based on the calculated scores.
 By having the $P \in \mathbb{R}^{\nCand \times d}$ matrix of pseudo prototype candidates, we can calculate their similarity as follows: